BS in Electrical Engineering

 Electrical Engineering Major

-Students graduate from the electrical engineering major ready to deliver solutions in the many available options for continued study or professional practice in the field.
-Electrical engineers design smaller, faster, and more reliable computers and digital systems, build computer networks, embed microprocessors in larger physical systems such as cars or planes, and design large-scale software systems.
+Students graduate with an electrical engineering degree ready to design smaller, faster, and more reliable computers and digital systems, build computer networks, embed microprocessors in larger physical systems such as cars or planes or design large-scale software systems.
 These systems are used in just about everything that modern society needs using control systems, digital signal processing, cybersecurity, communications and power systems.

-Electrical engineers are experts in using the principles of energy, materials and mechanics to design, manufacture and control machines and devices of all types.
-As a student, you are offered a balance of technical breadth and depth that enables you to emerge with the vision to identify a need, perform analysis and deliver a solution.
+Electrical engineers have endless options for career direction and industry.
+They are experts in using the principles of energy, materials and mechanics to design, manufacture and control machines and devices of all types.
+As a student, you will gain balance of technical breadth and depth to apply creatiivity and critical thinking to identifying a need, perform analysis and deliver a solution.

 Drexel Engineering combines immersive, design-oriented coursework taught by world-recognized faculty experts with co-op, your capstone senior design experience and research opportunities to have you ready to start a career making an immediate impact.